-Area: Strengthen existing target partner school/college practices Develop and implement compact arrangements with Tier 1 target schools/ colleges 3.
-Collaborate beyond the school/college for increased impact Rationale & Outcomes Current partner schools in the Recruitment practice, and others identified receiving activity from Departments, would benefit from alignment with the access agenda and developed activity in respect of identified target learners / schools.
+Area: Strengthen existing target partner school/college practices Develop and implement compact arrangements with Tier 1 target schools/ colleges Collaborate beyond the school/college for increased impact Rationale & Outcomes Current partner schools in the Recruitment practice, and others identified receiving activity from Departments, would benefit from alignment with the access agenda and developed activity in respect of identified target learners / schools.
 Outreach work can quickly leverage these existing partners and contacts to deliver the new framework at pace.
 Formal partnerships provide for deeper collaboration and impact on learner aspiration, awareness and progression to HE.
 Through these partnerships, added value and opportunities can be offered to learners, based on deeper understanding of barriers/ needs that comes with enhanced collaboration.
 Progression partnerships provide accessible HE routes.
 Collaboration with community, third sector and industry provide for more enriching, impactful activity that supports and benefits the learner in their journey to HE and into successful careers.
 Diversity in collaborators allows different perspectives, opportunities and value to come together, creating powerful partnerships that are more likely to be sustainable, effective and efficient.
 Objectives Further integrate and improve access principles & practices into existing partner schools under the Recruitment agenda (Tiers 1-3 partners; Tier 1 being most engaged) Identify and develop formal compact/ progression arrangements with approximately 50 target schools by 2024-25 Identify and develop collaborative activity with additional stakeholders, in alignment with compact/ progression agreements (Area 2).
 It is anticipated that at minimum, 1 collaborator per discipline area will be targeted, plus 2-3 additional collaborators, e.g. Council/ Local Enterprise Networks/ NCOP/Outreach Hub/ Charity and third sector organisations.

-Overarching Principles Access targets, principles and practice should inform and embed with Recruitment and Department activity Reach of access work through partner schools in Recruitment and Departments is increased Alignment will support achievement of access Targets and ensure efficiency is maximised Access activity should contribute to, but also leverage, existing infrastructure, capacities and practices in a whole-provider approach.
-Compact/ progression arrangements will provide the flow of a range of additional benefits to target schools and learners Arrangements allow for ongoing, early sustained engagement Deeper engagement allows the development of partnerships from transactional to transformative value79, where transformation can occur - i.e. to attitudes, behaviours and practices e.g. in the curriculum, for learner progression routes, staff capability and culture.
-Third party/ employer collaborations will add further value to the school and target learners, in partnership working Arrangements allow additional benefit to flow to the learners and the partners The sum of the whole partnership is worth more than the parts.
+Overarching Access targets, principles and practice should inform and embed with Recruitment and Department activity Reach of access work through Compact/ progression arrangements will provide the flow of a range of additional benefits to target schools and learners Third party/ employer collaborations will add further value to the school and target learners, in partnership working.
+Arrangements allow additional partner schools in Recruitment and Departments is increased • Alignment will support Arrangements allow for ongoing, early sustained engagement benefit to flow to the learners and the partners • The sum of the whole achievement of access Targets and ensure efficiency is maximised • Access activity should Deeper engagement allows the development of partnerships from transactional to transformative value 79 , where partnership is worth more than the parts. contribute to, but also leverage, existing infrastructure, capacities and practices in a whole-provider approach. transformation can occur - i.e. to attitudes, behaviours and practices e.g. in the curriculum, for learner progression routes, staff capability and culture.